sebastian-king/MindPhreak/README.md

 We're proud of our adversity, diligence, and our ability to weave this project together.

-### The Team
+## The Team
 We're a team of four undergraduate students from the University of North Texas, studying computer science and engineering.

+## The Future
 The possibilities are endless for MindPhreak.
+Together we are always trying to automate and improve lives, every time we can automate a daily task we make it more accessible for people with disabilities.
+The Robot we created can be controlled by quadraplegics.
+Eventually, it can be used to drive a wheelchair just with thoughts.